CommitHub/CommitHub-Blog/src/pages/blogs/04-06-2020-whats-new-vue3/index.md

 ### Composition API

 This is another significant change that alters the ecosystem for the better.
-The Composition API allows for functional-based way of writing your component.
+The Composition API allows for a functional-based way of writing your component.
-It allows you to encapsulate into what is called "composition functions" to later reuse that logic accross components.
+It allows you to encapsulate into what is called "composition functions" to later reuse that logic across components.
-This in turn adds a lot of flexibility, performance and allowing the developer to write cleaner code.
+This, in turn, adds a lot of flexibility, performance and allowing the developer to write cleaner code.
-The Options API that is the old way of writting the logic for your component won't be deprecated and this new API will be 100% compatible with that old syntax.
+The Options API that is the old way of writing the logic for your component won't be deprecated and this new API will be 100% compatible with that old syntax.
-In my own opinion the Composition API will be very useful for components that have a lot of logic that you can separate or reusable logic.
+In my own opinion, the Composition API will be very useful for components that have a lot of logic that you can separate or reusable logic.
-For small components that don't share logic the Options API does the job fine.
+For small components that don't share logic, the Options API does the job fine.

 ### New Compiler